manystarsapart/skysynth/README.md

 4. play ACCIDENTALS
 5. view statistics on amount of time spent & no. of notes played
 6. control the volume
-7. change instruments to different synths
+7. change instruments to different ones (from Sky: CoTL) or synths
 8. add effects to instrument (e.g. distortion) which you can adjust
 9. RECORD and SAVE your melodies!